 Industrial doctoral candidates

-In some disciplines, industrial doctoral candidates are common.
-This means that, within the framework of a job at a private company or organisation, individuals are given the opportunity to undertake doctoral studies at a university.
+In certain subject areas, what is termed industrial doctoral candidates are common.
+Being an industrial doctoral candidate means that, within the framework of your employment at a private company or organisation, you are given the opportunity to undertake postgraduate education at a university.

-Before teaching more hours than stated for normal working hours, consider opportunities to earn by taking other work or overtime pay.
-Please note that only overtime specifically ordered by the employer generates overtime pay.
+Before teaching more than regular working hours allow, explore the opportunities of pay from other employment or overtime pay.
+Please note that only overtime that is explicitly ordered by the employer provides the right to overtime pay.

-Previously, there was a limit stated in the central working hours agreement which meant that universities were not permitted to direct doctoral candidates to undertake overtime.
-This regulation has been removed from the central working hours agreement but may have been introduced into your local working hours agreement.
-For more information regarding what applies at your university, please contact the local Saco-S association.
+Previously, there was a limit stated in the central working hours agreement which meant that the university was not entitled to order doctoral candidates to work overtime.
+This regulation has now been removed from the central working hours agreement but may have been included in the local working hours agreement at your university.
+For more information about what applies at your university, contact your local Saco-S association.

-Doctoral candidates at non-public sector universities (Stockholm School of Economics, Sofiahemmet University College, the Red Cross University College or Ersta Sköndal University College) are not covered by these collective agreements.
-Consequently working conditions may differ at these universities/colleges.
-Please contact each university for more information.
+(Stockholm School of Economics, Sofiahemmet University, Red Cross University and Ersta Sköndal Bräcke University College) are not covered by state collective agreements.
+Employment conditions at these universities may therefore differ.